 Years of Experience

-For those with five to nine years of experience, average earnings amount to $20.99 per hour.
-The largest slice of the Duke University Medical Center workforce (40 percent) has been working for one to four years and earns, on average, around $20.93 per hour.
+Those who have five to nine years of work experience see average pay of around $20.99 per hour.
+The largest fraction of Duke University Medical Center people (40 percent) have been working for one to four years and earn about $20.93 per hour on average.

 Certifications and Degrees